What to Include on a Resume

 Your skills section should feature a mix of hard and soft skills.
 Hard skills are learned through specific courses or on the job, like a cashier learning how to operate a point-of-sale (POS) system.
 Soft skills are related to your personality, such as whether you remain calm under pressure.

-When you write a resume, it can be beneficial to include additional sections that demonstrate that you’re a well-rounded candidate.
+When writing a resume, it can be beneficial to include additional sections that demonstrate you’re a well-rounded candidate.
 If you’ve still got some blank space on your resume, consider including one of these optional sections.

 Hobbies